 writing this blog post today!

-Another snag is if you haven’t thought about who you want to work with and what you want your business to become.
+Another snag is if you haven’t thought about who you want to work with.
+Or what you want your business to become.

 At stage 3, you need total clarity on what the hell you’re doing with your time.
 You need total clarity on where you are going with all of it.